ndalcin/hogwarts/README.md

 * has dropdown for filter type
 * has checkbox for greased vs ungreased
-* how do we get the changes on the filter component to the hoglist component?
+* how do we get the changes on the filter component to the HogList component?

 HogList.js -->

 * probably just a container component
-* Maps over the sorted hogs array (coming in as props from App)
+* Maps over the sorted/filtered hogs array (coming in as props from App)
 * Renders a HogTile for each hog in array (don't forget unique keys!)
-* pass hog object to HogTile as props
+* Pass hog object to HogTile as props

 HogTile.js -->

-* class based component so that it can get its own image (getImage function)
+* Class based component so that it can get its own image (getImage function)
-* how will get the additional details to display on a user's click?
+* How will we get the additional details to display on a user's click?

+_EXTRA CREDIT FOR THE PERSON WHO CAN FIND THE EASTER EGG IN THIS APP_